aws/karpenter-provider-aws/website/content/en/preview/getting-started/migrating-from-cas/_index.md

 title: "Migrating from Cluster Autoscaler"
 linkTitle: "Migrating from Cluster Autoscaler"
 weight: 10
+description: >
+  Migrate to Karpenter from Cluster Autoscaler
 ---

 This guide will show you how to switch from the [Kubernetes Cluster Autoscaler](https://github.com/kubernetes/autoscaler) to Karpenter for automatic node provisioning.